opturtio/2DPathFinder/Doc/design_document.md

 Loads map files from a directory.

 ### **FileModifier**
+LEGACY CODE!
+Left for the future.
 Modifies and cleans up map file names for display.

 ## **UI**
 The User Interface is the front-end component that interacts with the user.

+### **MainWindow.xaml**
+The `MainWindow.xaml` file defines the UI layout, including buttons for running the algorithms, a canvas for visualizing paths, and controls for adjusting the speed of the visualization.

+### **MainWindow.xaml.cs**
+The `MainWindow.xaml.cs` file is the code-behind for the `MainWindow.xaml` file and manages the user interactions and the dynamic behavior of the UI.
+It initializes the graph and visualizer, handles user inputs, and connects the UI controls with the corresponding pathfinding algorithms.

-### **UserInterface**
+### **PathVisualizerWPF**
-Handles user interactions, displays menus, and captures input.
-It uses OutputManager for displaying text and CommandManager for processing user inputs.
+`PathVisualizerWPF` is a specialized class that extends the base `PathVisualizer` class to provide visual feedback on a WPF canvas.
+It is responsible for rendering the pathfinding process in real-time on the UI, showing the progression of the algorithms visually.

 ## **Resources**
 The Resources folder holds resource files for the program, including maps for pathfinding and strings used in the application.

-### **AllStrings.resx**
-Contains all the strings used in the program.

 ### **Maps folder**
 Contains all the maps used in the program.